- Players can start a raid in Minecraft by drinking an ominous bottle and approaching a village with the Bad Omen effect.

 How to Start a Raid in Minecraft

 To start the raid, you’ll first need to obtain Bad Omen status effect.
-It’s a special effect that you can only get by killing an illager captain.
+It’s a special effect that you can only get by killing a pillager captain.
 You’ll also get it if your tamed wolf kills the captain.
 This Minecraft mob will always have an ominous banner above their head.

 Pillager captains spawn as a part of a pillager patrol and at a pillager outpost structure.
-Pillager patrol is a group of pillagers that occasionally spawns in an area around the player and roams around.
-Furthermore, you can also encounter a different illager captain in a woodland mansion structure.
+Pillager patrol is a group of pillagers that occasionally spawns in an area around the player and roams about.

-Once you get the Bad Omen effect, the next step is to get close to a village.
+Now, let’s see exactly how the game views the village.
 The village implies at least one villager and a claimed bed.
-In Java edition, a village also includes a villager and a claimed bell or job site block.
-Once you enter a chunk (16 x 16 block area) with these requirements or any of the 8 chunks surrounding it in a square, the Bad Omen effect will disappear completely, and you’ll summon a raid.
+In the Java edition, a village also includes a villager and a claimed bell or job site block.
+Once you enter a chunk (16 x 16 block area) with these requirements or any of the 8 chunks around it in a square, the Raid Omen will activate.

 Minecraft Raid Mechanics: How It Works?